 Salary reductions under a 401(k) Plan are superior to the other options you have for accumulating your own retirement fund, namely contributing to an Individual Retirement Account (IRA) or a personal savings or other investment account.
 Under a 401(k) Plan, you may potentially set aside as much as $17,500* per year and reduce your taxable income by the full amount you set aside.
 With an IRA, you may contribute no more than $6,000 per year if under age 50, some or all of which may not be deductible on your personal Federal Income Tax Return.
 Any personal investment you make will not be tax deferred as is the case with the 401(k) deferrals you may choose to make.

 You may authorize a reduction of your compensation through regular payroll deduction by completing forms provided by your employer and the Plan Administrator.
-All such amounts would be contributed directly into a 401(k) account at Fidelity Investments earmarked to your name.
+All such amounts would be contributed directly into a 401(k) account at an investor of your choice earmarked to your name.

 A 401(k) Plan provides for contributions made from voluntary salary deferrals from eligible employees’ compensation.
 Each employee who meets the eligibility requirements may elect to defer up to a maximum of 100% of compensation into the Plan through payroll withholding.